thaliagodbout/FungusAmongUs/README.md

 Requires 1x ESP32 board loaded with code for the Mycelium, and 4x ESP32 boards loaded with Mushroom code.

+---

-Created by Thalia Godbout, Anne Vu, Josh Shillingford, and Joe Lawlor for Physical Computing 2 and the 2022 Digital Media end of year showcase ✨
+Created by Thalia Godbout, Anne Vu, Josh Shillingford, and Joe Lawlor for Physical Computing 2 and featured in the 2022 Digital Media end of year showcase ✨